Last updated on Mar 15, 2021

 What this means for cruisers

-To cancel your cruise, you should first check out your cruise line’s cancellation policy update.
+Normally, there are several options to cancel a booked cruise.
+You should first check out your cruise line’s cancellation policy update.
 There are usually no cancellation fees.
 Cruise companies also often offer future cruise credit.
 These can be used on future trips, if customers cancel their trips in a specific time frame before (usually 24 to 48 hours beforehand).

 All Cruise lines cancellation policies